 - Eco-friendly, all flat pack houses are energy efficient and made out of renewable timber;

-- Although flat pack houses usually employ a standard design, they can be completely customized, see more reasons why flatpacks are great;
+- Although flat pack houses usually employ a standard design, they can be completely customised, see more reasons why flatpacks are great;

 Before You Build Your Flat Pack Home